 There are two Underground stations in the area:

-The computer-controlled DLR is the main mode of transport in the Docklands.
-It has a number of stations along its route including Limehouse, West India Quay, Poplar, Heron Quays, Mudchute, Island Gardens and Greenwich among others.
+The computer controlled DLR is the primary mode of transport in the Docklands.
+It has several stations along its route, including Limehouse, West India Quay, Poplar, Heron Quays, Mudchute, Island Gardens and Greenwich, among others.

-Overground stations in the area include Limehouse, Surrey Quays, Rotherhithe, Maze Hill and Greenwich.
+Overground stations include Limehouse, Surrey Quays, Rotherhithe, Maze Hill, and Greenwich.

 A number of bus routes pass through the Docklands.
 Some of the most important include: